 Still growing, the church and school relocated to their present site in the 1000 block of East Terrell Avenue in 1952.
 Both facilities were larger than those at the original site.

 In 1958, a convent was built for the 5 nuns along with a new school which could accommodate 250 students.
-After 55 years, the current school facility replaced the aging building.
+The Sisters of the Holy Spirit served the school for 73 years.